irmen/prog8/docs/source/building.rst

     Use experimental code generation backend (*incomplete*).

 ``-vm``
-    load and run a p8-virt listing in the internal VirtualMachine instead of compiling a prog8 program file..
+    load and run a p8-virt or p8-ir listing in the internal VirtualMachine instead of compiling a prog8 program file..

 ``-D SYMBOLNAME=VALUE``
     Add this user-defined symbol directly to the beginning of the generated assembly file.